Puppy Parent FAQs

 How long will I have the puppy for?

 We would ask you to demonstrate that you have enough time to be able to care, train and socialise the puppy, more details of which will be provided to you upon application.
 Please be aware that the puppy cannot be left for longer than three hours in one period.

 Can I take the puppy to work with me?

-This will depend on your working environment and also on the puppy itself.
+This will depend on your working environment and also on the puppy as an individual.
 Our expert team will need to ensure that the puppy will be comfortable and safe, and that their training will not be affected.

 Will the puppy live with me?

 Yes, the puppy will live with you.
-If you are due to go away on holiday or there are any other reasons why you may not be able to care for the puppy for a fixed period of time, we may be able to arrange a temporary fosterer to care for it, however it could be distressing and confusing for the puppy if this were to occur soon after the puppy was placed.
+If you are due to go away on holiday or there are any other reasons why you may not be able to care for the puppy for a fixed period of time, we may be able to arrange a temporary fosterer to care for them, however it could be distressing and confusing for the puppy if this were to occur soon after the puppy was placed.

 How much will it cost me to have a Canine Partners puppy?

 Can I be a Puppy Parent volunteer if I have young children?

 Many of our volunteers have young children or grandchildren, so this usually isn’t an issue.
 We will assess each volunteer’s circumstances individually.

 Can I have a pet dog and also be a Puppy Parent volunteer?

 Yes.
 However, the temperament of your pet dog will be assessed by one of our trainers.
-The puppy will need to be fed and walked separately to your pet dog to maintain its training successfully.
+The puppy will need to be fed and walked separately to your pet dog to maintain their training successfully.

 Are Canine Partners puppies allowed to be let off the lead to free run?